 Pouring silicone for the heel grip is expensive, and we use a custom mold and twice as much silicone as any other no-show sock we've found, both to wrap the grip all the way around the heel and to provide even more padding where it's needed.

-The thick-terry-loop padding in the heel-cup and sole is a costlier process, and the addition of our spandex stay-put elastic band requires separate manufacture and attachment.
+The thick-terry-loop padding in the heel-cup and sole is manufactured under a costlier process, and the addition of our spandex stay-put elastic band requires separate manufacture and attachment.